-Back in Germany, Wolfgang Frey also owns 111 acres of forest, the wood from which is used – among other things – for sustainable projects.
+Back in Germany, Wolfgang Frey also owns 111 acres of forest.
+So the wood from which is used – among other things – for sustainable projects.

-Founded in 1959 by Friedrich Frey, Frey Architekten is a sustainable architecture office located in the German eco-city of Freiburg im Breisgau.
-As one of the pioneers in sustainable architecture, Frey Architekten has been using solar panels since 1972.
+Founded in 1959 by Friedrich Frey, Frey Architekten is a sustainable architecture office.
+It’s located in the German eco-city of Freiburg im Breisgau.
+As one of the pioneers in sustainable architecture.
+Frey Architekten has been using solar panels since 1972.
 In addition, the office has an international presence in China, Russia and other parts of Europe.